Carindale

 Carindale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Carindale has high cultural diversity, with 34.7% of its population born overseas and 29.8% speaking a language other than English at home.
-Christianity is the predominant religion in Carindale, comprising 60.4%, which is higher than Greater Brisbane's 54.6%.
-The top three ancestry groups are English (22.3%), Australian (19.0%), and Other (9.7%).
+Carindale has a high level of cultural diversity, with 34.7% of its population born overseas and 29.8% speaking a language other than English at home.
+Christianity is the predominant religion in Carindale, making up 60.4% of people, compared to 54.6% across Greater Brisbane.
+The top three ancestry groups in Carindale are English (22.3%), Australian (19.0%), and Other (9.7%).

 Frequently Asked Questions - Diversity